kennethkalmer/ruote-amqp/README.md

 pdef = Ruote.define do
   # ... before
-  wait_for_job # flows wait for first message on 'info' queue
+  wait_for_info # flows wait for first message on 'info' queue
   # ... after
 end
 ```